Road2Nohand/NN_framework_python/README.md

 # NN_framework_python
 This is a Neural Network Framework inspired by the book "NNFS" from Sentdex.
+The only Libary used is numpy.